 Some apps will even buy your things directly from you.
 This means meeting up in parking lots or at your home could be a thing of the past.

 Decluttr is one of those apps.
 It’s a great way to sell your used electronics.
 You can use their app to look up your items for an instant price.
 If you agree to sell your items for that price, you can mail your tech to them for free with their provided shipping labels.
 They will pay you the day after the items are received.

 Cashback apps make it easy to receive cashback on purchases that you plan to make anyway.
 Apps like Rakuten, formerly Ebates, can offer up to 40% cashback at over 3,500 different stores.

 Rakuten is a shopping portal that directs you to some of your favorite stores and then collects the cashback for you.
 They then pay you quarterly with a check in the mail or a deposit into your PayPal account.

 Side hustles are an excellent way to make some extra cash.
 They don’t have to be long-term.
 Short-term side hustles can make it possible for you to earn an additional couple hundred dollars towards your goal of $1,000.
 Make sure you pay taxes on earned income if you fall within that category.

 Manual Labor In Your Community

 If manual labor doesn’t sound like your sort of hustle, maybe try becoming a virtual assistant.
-If someone you know just can’t seem to get ahead, offer your services and help them organize their life online.
-You might yourself a whole new career!
+If someone you know can’t seem to get ahead, offer your services and help them organize their life online.
+You might yourself have a whole new career!